IBM/detect-secrets-stream/docs/detect-secrets-suite-faq.md

 Testing has been performed across the most common CI systems and patches have been applied for error conditions that have been discovered.
 However, if a CI system does not recognize this value, it may result in unexpected behaviors such as the build not triggering.

 Both Travis CI and Jenkins have been tested.
-Additionaly, it's been verified that popular plugins such as Github Organizations and Multi-branches are not been affected.
+Additionaly, it's been verified that popular plugins such as Github Organizations and Multi-branches have not been affected.

 If your CI system behaves strangely after you've enabled the pre-receive hook, check with your CI vendor to validate if the new value in the `mergeable_state` field is the culprit.
 In any case, please open a GitHub issue.